BernardoDeLaPlaz/docs/docs/using/one_touch_urbit.md

 She issues the dojo command +apps, and gets a list the urbit apps available for download from the urbit store.
-The list is short, but he sees a two she wants to try: a spreadsheet, and a personal contacts manager.
+The list is short, but she sees a two she wants to try: a spreadsheet, and a personal contacts manager.
 She hits 3, then return, to select the spreadsheet, then 7, then return, to select them.
 Two apps are downloaded into her urbit.
 She exits the 'apps' application with control-X and returns to dojo.